School of Art + Art History

 Graduate Program (MXD) / Overview

-By working directly with project partners and engaging users and other stakeholders, we are able to better co-design and implement innovative and sustainable solutions for real challenges people identify.
-This way we explore some of our most pressing problems—such as racial equity, climate change, agriculture, and health—and use design as a catalyst for change in Florida and beyond.
+We bring our various perspectives and experiences in communication design to the studio, where we cultivate a reciprocal, participatory, and equitable approach to designing with people.
+We aim to understand the lenses, positions, and narratives that inform our worldviews, how we view others and ourselves, and how perspectives change through context.
+By working directly with project partners and engaging users and other stakeholders, we can better co-design and implement innovative and sustainable solutions for real challenges people identify.
+This way, we explore some of our most pressing problems—racial equity, climate change, agriculture, and health—and use design to catalyze change in Florida and beyond.
 Through academic and experiential learning, we will help designers and our partners better understand how we might operate within larger social, cultural, and economic systems.

 The MXD—MFA in Design & Visual Communications